panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 ```

 Accessing reactive data created using `reactive({ count: 0} )` doesn't need additional syntax and is done directly: `objectReactive.count`.

+The reactive object returned by `reactive(originalObject)` is a proxy object of `originalObject`.
+Which means that the reactive object has the same properties (aka has the same interface) as the `originalObject`.

 In conclusion: